Here’s a personal branding forecast sure to intrigue you in the coming years:

 #3 Create a consistent user experience.
 Many corporate leaders and small entrepreneurs speak to have heard the words ‘Build Your Brand’ or ‘Branding’ or ‘Personal Branding!’

-But many don’t yet realize personal branding is the most powerful way to build their businesses!
+But many don’t yet realize it is the most powerful way to build their businesses!

-Since I began helping professionals to stand out, personal branding for business use has become a thing!
+Since I began helping professionals to stand out, it has become a thing!

 You can build your corporate brand and then build your personal brand alongside it, or you can do it in reverse; it just depends on which one will deliver you the right amount of traction.